enriquein/enriquein.github.com/_posts/2014-05-18-hybrid-model-with-postgres-part2.markdown

 #### The fun stuff

-With that in mind, now we can do stuff like this:
+Before moving forward, I'd advise you see the documentation about [JSON operators][jsonops], specifically Table 9-39.
+It'll help out making sense of what the `->` and `->>` operators do and the subtle difference between them.
+With that in mind, let's dive into some cool things we can do with JSON fields:

 {% highlight postgres %}
 -- Get all forms that have already been printed out select * from forms where (data->>'Printed')::bool = true;
 {% endhighlight %}

 Lets go over the query.
 First, we use `data->>'Printed'` to retrieve the value of `Printed` as text.
 Since the JSON data type is missing many operators, we can't just simply do `data->'Printed' = true` as it will fail to cast that JSON object to bool.
-To work around this, we use the `::bool` operator to cast the text value to a boolean .
+To work around this, we use the `::bool` operator to cast the value of the property _as text_ to a boolean .
 In Postgres we do casts by appending `::<type>` to a value.
-In our case we want to cast the string value returned by `data->>'Printed'` to a `bool`.
+In our case we want to cast the text value returned by `data->>'Printed'` to a `bool`.
 Note that we wrap the entire `data->>'Printed'` part in parentheses to avoid Postgres from mistakingly casting the text `'Printed'` to `bool`.
 You will see this pattern repeat itself in all of the following examples.

 Other things we can do: